Jacobs University Bremen, Spring 2019, Herbert Jaeger

 Quiz makeup rules: if a quiz is missed without excuse, it will be graded with 0 points.
 One makeup will be offered soon after the quiz for medically excused quizzes according to the Jacobs rules (especially, the medical excuse must be announced to me before the quiz).
 Non-medical excuses can be accepted and makeups be arranged on a case-by-case basis.
 If the first makeup is likewise missed for medical reasons, similar rules apply to get admitted to a second makeup (medical excuse must be announced to me before the makeup).
 The second makeup is then to sit for the quiz in the next year's edition of this course; or the student may opt to get the grade of the final exam counted also as grade for the quiz.

-Fully self-contained lecture notes are here (version 1.9, last update Feb 9, change: additional paragraph in Section 2.2) .
+Fully self-contained lecture notes are here (version 1.11, last update Mar 5, change: typo in Appendix A (eqn.
+74) corrected) .

 Schedule (this will be filled in synchrony with reality as we go along)